AMoo-Miki/osd-launcher/README.md

 <version> format:
   A complete release version includes all 3 components of a semantic version. e.g. 2.15.0

-<github> format:
+<repo> format:
-  A GitHub source starts with "github://" and includes all 3 names of the use, the repository and the branch:
+  A GitHub source starts with "github:" and includes all 3 names of the use, the repository and the branch:
-    github://opensearch-project/opensearch-dashboards/awesome-feature
+    github:opensearch-project/opensearch-dashboards/awesome-feature

   A shorthand alternative is also supported to use a branch from the official repositories:
     github://2.x